Personal Relationships and Conflicts of Interest in the Workplace

 It is not possible to provide guidance on every eventuality: it is the responsibility of each member of staff to declare personal relationships to their Head of Department/Manager in order to avoid real or perceived conflicts of interest.
-(If it is not possible, or inappropriate to inform their Head of Department, staff should advise the Director of HR and Communications).
+(If it is not possible, or inappropriate to inform their Head of Department, staff should advise the Director of HR and Corporate Communications).
 Failure to do so may result in disciplinary action.
 Where Heads of Department/Managers have been informed of close relationships, they should take the necessary action (including, where necessary and if possible, re-organisation of duties).

 - Staff should conduct themselves at all times in ways that are consistent with their role and duties, and that are in line with all University staffing policies (including those relating to equal opportunity, harassment and any codes of conduct for particular occupational groups).

 - When dealing with students (in any capacity), members of staff should recognise that they are in a position of trust, and that it is their professional and ethical responsibility to protect the interests of students.
 They should accept the constraints and obligations inherent in that responsibility.

 - The University places the responsibility on individual members of staff to withdraw from decisions where, owing to their personal relationships, there might be either real or perceived conflicts of interest.

 - Wherever possible, line managers should withdraw from exercising managerial/supervisory responsibilities where a close relative/partner/friend is involved.
 In all cases involving line management, close relationships must be declared by the line manager to the Head of Department/Manager.